smithy-lang/smithy-rs/design/src/rfcs/rfc0015_user_friendly_configurable_connectors.md

 ### `let bucket_list = resp.buckets().unwrap();`

 There's nothing new to be seen here.
-The previous line sent the request and recieved the response.
+The previous line sent the request and received the response.
 This line is just looking at the response.

 The inner workings of the Smithy Client Pool
 --------------------------------------------